-When a viral challenge is reported in the news or on social media, it's often easier to consider the risks than to establish the facts.
+When a viral challenge is reported in the news or on social media, it's often easier to consider the risks than establish the facts.
 Making the decision to issue guidance or warnings about challenges and hoaxes is often informed by the principle of 'better safe than sorry'.

-While safeguarding responses to online harms are vital to safeguard children and young people in schools, the wrong response can have the opposite effect and increase the risk to pupils.
+While safeguarding responses to online harms are vital, the wrong response can have the opposite effect and might increase the overall risk.